 Your content goals will not be suitable for every platform.
 Here’s a quick cheat sheet of what content fits where.

-- With over 2.45 billion users, it’s no surprise that Facebook remains at the top of the list of social media platforms.
+- With over 2.85 billion users, it’s no surprise that Facebook remains the most used of all the social media platforms.

 - Facebook is great for developing your brand identity, broadening your reach, creating a community and keeping customers informed of changes.